/ seo-tools / Best Content Optimization Tools in 2026

 Honorable Mentions

-• NeuronWriter ($23/month) uses Google NLP API for semantic analysis and includes a content planner with internal linking suggestions.
+• NeuronWriter (Bronze $23/month, with a free tier covering one project) uses NLP-driven semantic analysis and includes a content planner with internal linking suggestions.
+The Bronze plan covers 2 projects, 25 content analyses, and 15,000 AI credits per month.
 Solid value for the price.

-• Page Optimizer Pro ($34/month) takes a more technical approach, focusing on on-page factors like keyword placement, TF-IDF scores, and content structure rather than just word count.
+• Page Optimizer Pro (Basic $40/month, Premium $47/month, Unlimited $72/month) takes a more technical approach, focusing on on-page factors like keyword placement, TF-IDF scores, and content structure rather than just word count.

-• Dashword ($99/month) offers content briefs similar to Clearscope with a simpler interface and lower price point.
+• Dashword (Hobby $39/month, Startup $99/month) offers content briefs similar to Clearscope with a simpler interface and a lower entry price.
+The Hobby plan covers 5 keyword reports and 3 seats; Startup raises that to 30 reports and 5 seats.
 Good middle ground.

 Which Should You Pick?

 • Best for beginners: Frase.
-The interface is intuitive, the AI assistant helps you get started, and the price is accessible.
+The interface is intuitive and the AI assistant helps you get started, though the entry price moved up to roughly $39 per month on annual billing after the plan restructure.

 • Best for agencies: Clearscope.
 The shareable reports and Google Docs integration make it ideal for content teams with multiple writers.